ircdocs/modern-irc/index.md

 # Connection Setup

 IRC client-server connections work over TCP/IP.
-Unix sockets MAY be allowed by some servers, but are not recommended for most connections.

 The standard ports for client-server connections are TCP/6667 for plaintext, and TCP/6697 for TLS connections.

 ---

+# Server-to-Server Protocol Structure

+Various server to server (S2S) protocols have been defined over the years, with [TS6](https://github.com/grawity/irc-docs/blob/725a1f05b85d7a935986ae4f49b058e9b67e7ce9/server/ts6.txt) and [P10](http://web.mit.edu/klmitch/Sipb/devel/src/ircu2.10.11/doc/p10.html) among the most popular (both based on the client-server protocol as described below).
+However, with the fragmented nature of server implementations, features, network designs and S2S protocols, right now it is impossible to define a single standard server to server protocol.

+---

-# Protocol Structure
+# Client-to-Server Protocol Structure

-## Overview

 While a client is connected to a server, they send a stream of bytes to each other.
-This stream contains messages separated by `CR` `('\r', 0x13)` and `LF` `('\n', 0x10)`, and encoded using [UTF-8 or some other text encoding](#character-codes).
+This stream contains messages separated by `CR` `('\r', 0x13)` and `LF` `('\n', 0x10)`, and encoded using [UTF-8 or some other text encoding](#character-encoding) described below.
 These messages may be sent at any time from either side, and may generate zero or more reply messages.
-How specific messages are created and parsed is described below.

-Various server to server protocols have been defined over the years, with [TS6](https://github.com/grawity/irc-docs/blob/725a1f05b85d7a935986ae4f49b058e9b67e7ce9/server/ts6.txt) and [P10](http://web.mit.edu/klmitch/Sipb/devel/src/ircu2.10.11/doc/p10.html) among the most popular (both based on the client-server protocol as described).
-However, with the fragmented nature of IRC server to server protocols and differences in server implementations, features and network designs, right now it is impossible to define a single standard server to server protocol.
+Software SHOULD use the [UTF-8](http://tools.ietf.org/html/rfc3629) character encoding to encode and decode messages, with fallbacks as described in the [Character Encodings](#character-encodings) implementation considerations appendix.

+Names of IRC entities (clients, servers, channels) are casemapped.
+This prevents, for example, someone having the nickname `'Dan'` and someone else having the nickname `'dan'`, confusing other users.
+Servers MUST advertise the casemapping they use in the [`RPL_ISUPPORT`](#feature-advertisement) numeric that's sent when connection registration has completed.

 ## Messages

-IRC messages are extracted from a contiguous stream of bytes.
-A pair of characters, `CR` `('\r', 0x13)` and `LF` `('\n', 0x10)`, act as message separators (however, software SHOULD split on any `('\n', 0x10)` character), and empty messages are silently ignored.
+An IRC message is a single line, delimited by with a pair of `CR` `('\r', 0x13)` and `LF` `('\n', 0x10)` characters.

+- When reading messages from a stream, read the incoming data into a buffer.
+Only parse and process a message once you encounter the `\r\n` at the end of it.
+If you encounter an empty message, silently ignore it.
+- When sending messages, ensure that a pair of `\r\n` characters follows every single message your software sends out.

+---

-Messages use ASCII/UTF-8 or some other character code as [described below](#character-codes), and have this format:
+Messages have this format:

       [@tags] [:source] <command> <parameters>